DAF201/2022_fall_school_garbage/Logic.md

 ## If direct methods of proof do not work

-- We may need a clever use of a proof by contraposition.
+- We may need a clever use of a proof by contraposition

-- Or a proof by contradiction.
+- Or a proof by contradiction

 ## Proof by Exhaustion